bloominstituteoftechnology/Relational-Databases/README.md

         c INT,
         PRIMARY KEY (a, c));

+## Auto-increment Fields

+These are fields that the database manages, usually in an ever-increasing sequence.
+It's perfect for generation unique, numeric IDs for primary Keys.

+> In some databases (e.g MySQL) this is done with an `AUTO_INCREMENT`
+> keyword.
+PostgreSQL is different.

+In PostgreSQL, use the `SERIAL` keyword to auto-generate sequential numeric IDs for records.

+    CREATE TABLE Company (
+        ID SERIAL PRIMARY KEY,
+        NAME VARCHAR(20));

+When you insert, **do not** specify the ID field.
+Leave it blank, and the database will automatically generate one for you.

+    INSERT INTO Company VALUES ('My Awesome Company');

 ## Joins

+*This concept is* extremely important *to understanding how to use relational databases!*

 When you have two (or more) tables with data you wish to retrieve from both, you do so by using a *join*.
 These come in a number of varieties,